SymfonyCasts/symfony7/sfcasts/foundry-fixtures.md

 Refresh the homepage... and there we go!
 These are our three Scouts.

 But what about the Freighters?
 Well, we could also inject the `FreighterRepository`, fetch those too, and merge them with the Scouts.
-This isn't really ideal though, it would not scale well.
+But this isn't really ideal though, it would not scale well.
 Imagine we had 20 different types of starships - we'd have to inject 20 different repositories...
 Gross!